pablobm/w2c3-livecd/README.md

 Even though this section is called "the native option", a virtual machine is still recommended.

-Note that you'll have to run everything as root: `sudo` doesn't appear to be enough.
+Note that the given lines assume that you are root, as it's required in the last step anyway.

 ### Setting up a virtual machine